zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 $ docker-compose exec app bundle exec rails db:migrate
 ```

-Now lets configure the set gems.
+Now let us configure the set gems.

 Rails default test framework is minitest so it is, setup.

-**1. factory_bot**.
+**1. Factory_bot**.
 [**factory_bot_rails**](https://github.com/thoughtbot/factory_bot_rails) provides Rails integration for factory_bot.
 You will notice a factory directory in the test directory after generating the scaffolds.
 This is because we added the `factory_bot_rails` gem in the gemfile.
-Otherwise we have manually created the directory and added the necessary files.
-Next we will configure out test suite to include factory_bot methods.
+Otherwise, we would have manually created the directory and added the respective files.
+Next, we will configure our test suite to include factory_bot methods.

 Edit the the `test/test_helper.rb` :
 ```ruby